Pre-application advice and fees

 Please read the guidance and fees note below.
 This will help you to provide as much relevant information as possible to ensure we can give appropriate advice.

-- development subject to an Environmental Impact Assessment (EIA)
+- any scheme requiring Environmental Impact Assessment (EIA)

 - residential development of between 10 and 49 dwellings (inclusive) or where the site area is between 0.5 hectares and 2 hectares